codatio/codat-docs/docs/integrations/accounting/sage50/accounting-sage50.md

 updatedAt: "2022-11-25T16:20:17.651Z"
 ---

 The Codat Sage 50 (UK & Ireland) on-premise connector is a Windows application that enables SMBs using Sage 50 (UK & Ireland) to fully integrate with the Codat platform.
+Tom.

 ## Data type coverage